-Off Model: Much like the previous film, the monster's close-ups are operated by a hand puppet.
-Said close-ups don't make them look like an exact match to the suit.
-One of the hand puppets for Godzilla actually looked creepy.
-Which can be seen when he burns Angurius after defeating him.
+Off Model: Much like the previous film, the monsters' close-ups are operated by a hand puppet.
+Said close-ups don't make them look like an exact match to the suits.

 Recycled Script: It's basically Godzilla 1954 with another monster added in.
 However, since Ishiro Honda was not involved in this film (as Honda directed a love story afterwards), Shigeru Koyama wrote the script with no alterations from Motoyoshi Oda.
 However, without a means to defeat Godzilla without Daisuke Serizawa, the Japanese are screwed.

 Regional Bonus: The 2009 German DVD has the best visual presentation of the film anywhere, although the German version is very slightly cut.
 (Even despite the film's age, Japanese telecines don't fare all that well in comparison).

 Scenery Gorn: Much like the previous film, though it isn't as Nightmare Fuel-ish as the previous film, where there was a tear jerking levels of tragedy accompanied by Ifukube's score.

 Slurpasaur: Are among the menagerie of bad special effects seen during Yamane's fire monsters presentation in Gigantis.
 Steve Ryfle couldn't even identify all the clips, offering the assumption some were from "Bargain Basement School Science films".